Arsenic trioxide (By injection)

-- Make sure your doctor knows if you are breastfeeding, or if you have kidney disease, liver disease, heart disease, congestive heart failure, hypokalemia (low potassium in the blood), hypomagnesemia (low magnesium in the blood), or a history of heart rhythm problems (such as prolonged QT interval or torsade de pointes).
+- Do not breastfeed while you are using this medicine.
+Tell your doctor if you have kidney disease, liver disease, heart disease, heart failure, or a history of heart rhythm problems (such as QT prolongation).

 Possible Side Effects While Using This Medicine